Srikar2020/SrikarKudumula-Code-Refactor/README.md

 Used HTML and CSS edited the given starter code.
 Started with changing the div's which are non-symantic elements to HTML symantic elements.
 Then I made sure the styling and positioning of the code was logicaly structured independently.
 Commbined the CSS to make the code easier to access.
+Added nav and id two uceful for unique but very specific towards the webpage.
 The Images elements I also made sure that the alt attributes were easily accessible.
 When I view the heading attributes I can see the sequential order everything was flowing smoothly.
 When I view the title element I was able to describie it in the code so that when it is accessed in the inspection area you read it.